Legoland!

 Ending 2025 [hotel recaps]

-In September, we celebrated Mike’s birthday at the Silverado in Napa.
+In early September, we celebrated Mike’s birthday at the Silverado in Napa.
 We perviously stayed there in 2024 when I was pregnant with Kenna.
 This was a quick trip – only one night – but it was a nice change of scenery.
 Plus we love a pool day and the warm weather was creeping into chillier days where swimming is less frequent.

 We stayed in a one-bedroom suite again, that have a cottage feel (but modern, not mismatch-y) with great access to an outdoor patio.
 There is a bottle of wine in your room at check-in, which is always a nice touch.

 This resort is pretty big, with 2 pools, a hot tub (very important for us), a golf golf course, multiple restaurants, and a gym/spa; however it isn’t walkable to anything outside of the resort.
 After we were checked in, we went for a dip in the pool.
-We got pizzas to-go form the poolside cafe and made mac n cheese back at the room for the kids.
+We got pizzas to-go from the poolside cafe and made mac n cheese back at the room for the kids.
 We splurge on cost for rooms with a kitchen so try to utilize it for meals when it makes sense – like this dinner… since Cam is maybe the only 5 years old in the world who doesn’t love pizza!

-I tried to put Kenna to sleep after, while Mike and Cam took a trip to the punting green outside our room.
+I tried to put Kenna to sleep after, while Mike and Cam took a trip to the putting green outside our room.
 It turns out, our little girl knew there was fun to be had and wasn’t ready to go to sleep at all.
 So I grabbed a blanket and trekked outside with her to meet the boys.
 This turned out to be one of favorite memories from the trip – sitting out at dusk, knocking golfballs around, and giggling.
 Proof that sometimes the best plans are the ones that are spontaneous.

 Another highlight of our trip – at least for Mike 😉 – was his birthday golf lessons the next morning!
 They were booked at the resort so he was able to just pop out of bed and walk over.
 He mentioned it went really well, while the kids and I had a lazy morning back in the suite.
 I love morning with the kids; everyone is fresh for the day and there’s always a mug of hot coffee somewhere within reach to sip on.